Jarboui/Jarboui.github.io/_pages/about.md

 My work is financed by [ANEO](https://www.aneo.eu/) and [ANRT](https://www.anrt.asso.fr/fr/le-dispositif-cifre-7844).

 Before this, I got an [engineering degree](https://www.ensta-paris.fr/fr/les-parcours-de-specialisation) from ENSTA ParisTech with a major in optimisation and data science as-well as a [Master](https://portail.polytechnique.edu/mathematiquesappliquees/node/365) degree in Machine Learning at Ecole Polytechnique.

+Please, do not hesitate to ask me any question or supplementary material by email.